dimajix/flowman/QUICKSTART.md

 curl -L https://archive.apache.org/dist/spark/spark-3.1.2/spark-3.1.2-bin-hadoop3.2.tgz | tar xvzf -# Create a nice link ln -snf spark-3.1.2-bin-hadoop3.2 spark
 ```
 The Spark package already contains Hadoop, so with this single download you already have both installed and integrated with each other.

+### Download & Install Hadoop Utils for Windows

+If you are trying to run the application on Windows, you also need the *Hadoop Winutils*, which is a set of
+DLLs required for the Hadoop libraries to be working.
+You can get a copy at https://github.com/kontext-tech/winutils .
+Once you downloaded the appropriate version, you need to place the DLLs into a directory `$HADOOP_HOME/bin`, where
+`HADOOP_HOME` refers to some location on your Windows PC.
+You also need to set the following environment variables:
+* `HADOOP_HOME` should point to the parent directory of the `bin` directory
+* `PATH` should also contain `$HADOOP_HOME/bin`

 ## 1.2 Install Flowman